chrisdeweese/modern-large-numbers/README.md

 # modern-large-numbers
-A library to handle creation and usage of large numbers up to 999.999 Quadragintillion, or 10^123 decimal places.
+A simple API to create, add, and subtract large numbers up to 999.9 Quadragintillion, or 10^123 decimal places.

 ------